Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Data

 Additionally, we require the sources in our sample to have publicly available spectroscopy-based redshift estimates.
-In EDF-N, the sources were cross-matched with catalogues available from the DESI early data relase \citep{DESI+24} and the Sloan Digital Sky Survey DR16 \citep{Ahumada+20}.
+In EDF-N, we cross-matched the sources with catalogues available from the DESI early data relase \citep{DESI+24} and the Sloan Digital Sky Survey DR16 \citep{Ahumada+20}.
 The sample selected from the EDF-S and EDF-F fields results from a crossmatch with multiple spectroscopic campaigns: 2dFGRS \citep{Colless+01}; 2dFLenS \citep{Blake+16}; 3D-HST GOODs \citep{Brammer+12}; OzDES \citep{Lidman+20}; PRIMUS \citep{Coil+11}; and VVDS \citep{lefevre+13}.
-Several additional quality assurance cuts were applied to prevent outliers with unreliable photometry or spectroscopic redshift: \begin{itemize} \item redshift cut: $0.001 < z < 1.3$; \item colour cut: $0 < g-r < 2$; \item absolute magnitude cut: $-16 > M_r > -24.5$. \end{itemize}
+We applied several additional quality assurance cuts to prevent outliers with unreliable photometry or spectroscopic redshift: \begin{itemize} \item redshift cut: $0.001 < z < 1.3$; \item colour cut: $0 < g-r < 2$; \item absolute magnitude cut: $-16 > M_r > -24.5$. \end{itemize}

 The resulting sample comprises $9699$ and $15\,941$ galaxies across the EDF-N and EDF-S+EDF-F fields, respectively.
 The northern sample is primarily composed of sources at $0 \lesssim z\lesssim0.4$, with red sequence galaxies dropping out at $z\gtrsim0.3$.
 On the other hand, the EDF-S+EDF-F sample extends to higher redshifts, $0.2 \lesssim z\lesssim 0.8$.
 Appendix~\ref{appendix:sample_completeness} provides a discussion regarding the characterisation of the sample completeness and the statistical volume-correction applied to the sample in Sects.~\ref{sec:results_euclid},~\ref{sec:discussion_ad_fractions}, and~\ref{sec:discussion_redshift_evol}.